Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Introduction

-Variance reduction is a very successful technique for finite sum stochastic minimization problems~\cite{johnson2013accelerating,defazio2014saga,schmidt2017minimizing}.
+Variance reduction is a successful technique for finite sum stochastic minimization problems~\cite{johnson2013accelerating,defazio2014saga,schmidt2017minimizing}.
 The basic idea is to reduce the variance in the stochastic gradient estimation by comparing it with the snapshots of the true gradient.
 Variance reduction can usually improve the convergence property of stochastic minimization algorithms~\cite{johnson2013accelerating,defazio2014saga,schmidt2017minimizing}.
 Recently, \cite{alacaoglu2021stochastic} extends the variance reduction scheme to EGM for solving monotonic variational inequality (with some ambiguity, we call this algorithm sEGM), which was shown to have $O(1/\epsilon)$ convergence rate.

-On the other hand, restart is another standard technique in minimization problems, which is used to speed up the convergence of multiple deterministic algorithms~\cite{o2015adaptive,freund2018new,yang2018rsg,pokutta2020restarting}.
-Recently, \cite{applegate2021faster} introduces the sharpness of primal-dual problems, and further presents a simple restart scheme to accelerate the linear convergence rate of primal-dual algorithms.
+Restart is another standard technique for minimization problems, which is used to speed up the convergence of multiple deterministic and stochastic algorithms~\cite{o2015adaptive,freund2018new,yang2018rsg,pokutta2020restarting,zhao2020optimal}.
+Recently, \cite{applegate2021faster} introduces the sharpness of primal-dual problems, and presents a simple restart scheme to accelerate the linear convergence rate of primal-dual algorithms for solving sharp problems.

-This paper extends the restarted algorithm in \cite{applegate2021faster} to stochastic algorithms for solving sharp primal-dual problems, such as, LP.
+This paper extends the restarted algorithm in \cite{applegate2021faster} to stochastic algorithms (in particular sEGM~\cite{alacaoglu2021stochastic}) for solving sharp primal-dual problems, such as LP.
+We further show that the obtained linear convergence rate is nearly optimal (upto $\log$ terms) for a wild class of stochastic algorithms.
 It turns out that while LP is sharp on any bounded region~\cite{applegate2021faster}, LP is not globally sharp (see Appendix~\ref{sec:sharp-subreg} and Appendix~\ref{sec:lp_not_global_sharp} for a counter example).
 A fundamental difficulty of restarted stochastic algorithm is that, unlike deterministic algorithms, the iterates may escape from any bounded region, thus there is no guarantee that local sharpness can be helpful for the convergence of stochastic algorithms.
 We overcome this issue by presenting a high-probability argument and show the linear convergence of the proposed restarted algorithms with high probability.